mattvenn/piffin/reactiontimer/reactiontimer.md

 ## Facilities

-* 1 raspberry pi per 2 or 3 students
+* 1 Raspberry Pi per 2 or 3 students
-* 1 piffin experimenter kit per 2 or 3 students
+* 1 Piffin experimenter kit per 2 or 3 students

 ## Time frame

-2 hours assuming that raspberry pis are setup and students already have logins.
+2 hours assuming that Raspberry Pis are setup and students already have logins.

 # Lesson Plan